 Hole punch, scissors, pinking shears, glue stick, tape or stapler, and raffia or ribbon

 Rather than a fold-over design, these cards are designed to be supported by a cross-beam at the bottom, like stand-up paper dolls.
-Obviously these place cards will not all have the same design—but that is part of their charm.
-The best way to start is to determine how big you want the place cards to be—that way you’ll know what size of image you need as you look through your cards; it’s better to have place cards with different images than to also have them each be a different size.
+Obviously, these place cards will not all have the same design—but that is part of their charm.
+The best way to start is to determine how big you want the place cards to be—that way you’ll know what size image you need as you look through your cards.
+It’s better and more interesting to have place cards with different images and different sizes.
 You may even want to consider a common color theme if you want a more cohesive look.

 1. Create your size template.
 Measure and cut out the size you want your place cards to be on a plain piece of paper; I suggest cutting it from the center of an old card back so you have a “window” you can use to view potential card images.
 Lightly mark the 4 corners of the image with a pencil.

 2. Use the pinking shears to cut out the images from the cards; the shears give a more decorative border, but you can use scissors if you don’t have the shears.

 3. Cut a small rectangle of blank card from the card back to use as the base; I suggest no larger than 1/2inch by 1 inch.